 Notice that the adaptive procedure captures all the flow features with precision.
-The strong shock wave on the upper side of the airfoil, the weaker shock on its lower side and the leading and trailing edge regions are appropriately refined.
-The next figure shows the Cp field around the airfoil calculated for the final adapted discretization.
+The strong shock wave on the upper side of the airfoil, the weaker shock on its lower side and the leading and trailing edge regions are appropriately captured via the refinement procedure.
+Figure 23 shows the C_p field around the airfoil calculated for the final adapted discretization.

-The computed Cp distribution on the airfoil is compared to numerical reference results [30] in Figure 24, where good agreement can be observed.
+The computed C_p distribution on the airfoil is compared with numerical reference results [35] in Figure 24, where good agreement can be observed.
 Finally, the time convergence history of the problem is presented in Figure 25.

-8.4 A three-dimensional example: the ONERA M6 wing
+8.4.
+A 3D example: the ONERA M6 wing

-This example solves the flow around the ONERA M6 wing adopting the freestream conditions given in Section 6.2.
-The initial coarse discretization consists of an unstructured distribution of 66,864 points and second-order approximation bases are employed in clouds with 30 < np < 45.
-In this simulation the adapted discretization reaches a total of 102,592 points after 35 refinement levels.
-Next, Figure 26 shows the original and final discretizations of the wing; coloured points display Cp results.
+This example solves the 3D flow around the ONERA M6 wing adopting the freestream conditions given in Section 6.2.
+The initial coarse discretization consists of an unstructured distribution of 66 864 points and second-order approximation bases are employed in clouds with 30 < np < 45.
+In this simulation the adapted discretization reaches a total of 102592 points after 35 refinement levels.
+Next, Figure 26 shows the original and final discretizations of the wing; coloured points display C_p results.

-The initial discretization of the wing consists of 14,221 points and 28,314 triangle elements whereas the final adapted discretization is composed of 15,537 points and 30,942 triangle elements.
-Notice that new points are mainly concentrated around the strong shock wave spanning the wing where large gradients are detected.
-In order to make the refinement indicator (42) also sensitive to the smaller gradients in the flow field, it is possible to decrease the parameter $\phi{max}$ or change the normalization criterion.
+The initial discretization of the wing consists of 14221 points and 28314 triangle elements, whereas the final adapted discretization is composed of 15537 points and 30942 triangles.
+Note that new points are mainly concentrated around the strong shock wave spanning the wing where large gradients are detected.
+In order to make the refinement indicator (42) also sensitive to the smaller gradients in the flow field, we can decrease the parameter φ{max} or change the normalization criterion.
 However, as the indicator becomes more sensitive, the refinement procedure loses its local character.
-This would lead to an insertion of large quantities of new points in each refinement level and, in particular cases, the convergence of the problem could be seriously affected.
-Thus, the adoption of local maximums for normalizing the indicator seems to be a more adequate choice.
+This would lead to an insertion of large sets of new points for each refinement level and the convergence of the problem could be seriously affected in some cases.
+Thus, the adoption of local maxima for normalizing the indicator seems a more adequate choice.